stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**27.1.23 - the week of unmentionable liquids**

+Going on a workation is pretty nice.
+Especially if you don't actually work.
+Especially if you eat a lot of food and drink a lot of drinks that you're not used to.
+Oh oh.
+What's this?

+Endless Sweat?

+The inability to keep anything down?

+A stomach bug?

+Oh oh.

 **20.1.23 - the week of envy and sweat**

 The backpain is gone, mostly.
 Certain movements hurt, but, compared to last week, the pain is laughable.